openeuler-mirror/compass-ci/src/scheduler/README.md

 [TOC]

 # restful-API
-- First of all, you should deploy the lkp-tests and crystal-ci project, and set the environment variables needed for running
+- First of all, you should deploy the lkp-tests and crystal-ci project
+- and set the environment variables needed for running export LKP_SRC=<path to your lkp-tests repo>
+	export CCI_SRC=<parh to your crystal-ci repo>
 ## submit a job
 - restAPI: POST "/submit_job"
 - request body: {"#!jobs/iperf.yaml":null,"suite":"iperf","testcase":"iperf"...}